dotnet/dotnet-docker-samples/dotnetapp-dev/README.md

 ## Run unit tests as part of `docker build`

-The unit tests will have run as part of the the `docker build` command listed above.
+The unit tests in this sample will run as part of the the `docker build` command listed above.
 You can make the unit test fail by changing the [unit test](tests/UnitTest1.cs) to match the test below.
+It is good to do this so that you can see the behavior of when tests fail as part of `docker build`.

 ```csharp
 [Fact]